alexanderjt3/techgear/docs/slides.md

 # Step 1: Data & Logic

-Define your data and filtering logic
+Here we structure our product data and create the filtering functions that will power our widget.
+This is the business logic layer - when ChatGPT calls our tool with filters like "budget" or "gaming", these functions determine what results to return.

 <style>
 pre, code, .shiki {
-  font-size: 0.55rem !important;
+  font-size: 0.5rem !important;
   line-height: 1.2 !important;
 }
 </style>